-Wyoming is a globally recognized situs for wealth planning due to modern trust and business laws and a favorable tax environment, which offer powerful trust, business, tax, and asset protection planning opportunities.
+Wyoming is a globally recognized situs for wealth planning due to modern trust and business laws and a favorable tax environment, which offer powerful trust, business, tax, and asset planning opportunities.

 From its sophisticated and diverse business community to its extraordinary physical beauty and numerous recreational and cultural offerings, Jackson is particularly attractive to families and a top trust situs location in the state.
 Based in Jackson, Willow Street provides implementation, administration, and governance services for efficient, flexible, and cost effective fiduciary solutions that advance families’ strategic and financial goals.
 An overview of Wyoming’s advantages follows.

 The Wyoming Uniform Trust Code and business statutes create opportunities for the flexible and efficient establishment and administration of wealth transfer structures.